Ride with the Devil (film): Novel

 The basis for the film, Daniel Woodrell's novel Woe to Live On (originally published in 1987) was released as a movie tie-in edition, re-titled Ride With the Devil, by Pocket Books on November 1, 1999.
 The book dramatizes the events of the American Civil War during the 1860s, as depicted in the film.
 It expands on the inner-fighting between rebel Bushwhackers and Union Jayhawkers, with civilians caught in the crossfire.
 The story relates a coming-of-age experience for Roedel as he emotionally comprehends the losses of his best friend, father and comrades.
-On a separate front, Roedel expresses love for his best friend's widow, and learns about tolerance from his contact with a reserved black Irregular.
+On a separate front, Roedel expresses love for his best friend's widow, and learns about tolerance from his contact with a reserved black Irregular, Daniel Holt (played by Jeffery Wright).

 Release

 Ride with the Devil received its world premiere at the 25th Deauville American Film Festival in France on September 9, 1999.
 The following day it had its North American premiere at the Toronto Film Festival in Canada.
 The film's UK premiere was at the opening night gala of the London Film Festival on November 3, 1999.